Practicing Forgiveness and Comfort in Relationships

 What makes it easy to confess to someone?
 Empathy?
 I'd rather be known than feel shame?

-How someone talks to you after you have hurt him can be impactful for future relationships, influencing how you may respond to him, what you believe about being a strong or weak man, and view of God.
+How someone talks to you after you have hurt him can be impactful for future relationships, influencing how you may respond to him, what you believe about being a strong or weak man/woman, and your view of God.

 What to do after Forgiving Someone